Achievable logoAchievable logo

 • Currencies****

-**Condominiums might seem a bit out of place, but they could meet the definition of a security by meeting all the requirements of the Howey Test.
-For example, assume you own a condominium as a time share and rent it out through a third-party management service when you’re not using the property.
-If you think about it, it meets all 4 prongs of the security test.
-It’s an investment of money, common enterprise is involved (the timeshare aspect), and there’s a profit motive involved with renting the property through a third-party management service.
+**Condominiums might seem out of place, but they can meet the definition of a security if they satisfy all the requirements of the Howey test.
+For example, suppose you own a condominium as a time share and rent it out through a third-party management service when you’re not using it.
+That arrangement can involve an investment of money, a common enterprise (the timeshare structure), an expectation of profit, and third-party effort (the management company).

-***A commoditiy is an economic good.
+***A commodity is an economic good.
 Examples include oil, corn, soybeans, gold, rice, and wheat.

 ****While currencies and commodities are not considered securities, options on them are.
 An option is a type of derivative that allows a purchase or sale of the currency or commodity at a fixed price for a short period of time.